Sign In Register

 Safety Score1.0 / 5.0

-Burlington has an average annual temperature of 52°F (11°C).
+Burlington experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 31°F in January while summers reach 76°F in July.
-Annual precipitation is 19.3 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 19.3 inches (drier than the 38-inch national average).
+The area receives 33.7 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 4,167 feet.

 Temperature